AberdeenPHP/AberdeenPHP-Website/readme.md

 Almost there - second to last step rename the `.env.example` to just `.env`.

 In the `.env` you'll see the `APP_KEY` is blank.
-You need to get a value in that and the easiest way is to run `php artisan key:generate` from the command line.
+You need to get a value in that and the easiest way is to run `php artisan key:generate` from the command line, which generates a key and puts it in the `.env` file.
+If you get a PHP error or a blank screen, check your file permissions, as it needs relevant permissions to write log files.
 Get in touch if you have any problems!

 ## Editing a page